moovfinancial/moov-dotnet/README.md

 The Moov API makes it simple for platforms to send, receive, and store money.
 Our API is based upon REST principles, returns JSON responses, and uses standard HTTP response codes.
 To learn more about how Moov works at a high level, read our [concepts](https://docs.moov.io/guides/get-started/glossary/) guide.

+For more information about the API: [Moov Guides and API Documentation](https://docs.moov.io/)
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->